Frequently Asked Questions

 A: The map of Lake Parsippany was approved by the Township and filed with the Morris County Clerk at the time of the original development of the community, in eight sections, between 1933 and 1935.
 The properties included on that map are referred to as the original purchase tract.

 A: The LPPOA must comply with state regulations related to lakes and dams.
 The LPPOA also pays for taxes, insurance, lake water quality management and dam inspections, which became increasingly difficult to manage with only voluntary payments.
 Because of these obligations, multiple courts in New Jersey have affirmed the rights of a private lake association to assess all properties in their community, even when membership was previously voluntary.
 After reviewing the status of the law, in 2017, LPPOA imposed a mandatory assessment of all residents of the community as a basic maintenance fee.

 Q: Can the LPPOA do this?

 A: Yes, according to a NJ Superior Court judgment.
 A group of property owners (Plaintiffs) filed a lawsuit against LPPOA in opposition to the mandatory fee, and the entire community was later joined in a class action suit.
 The Plaintiffs argued that LPPOA did not have the authority to assess them, and the community, if it ever existed, had been abandoned long ago.
 The Court found not only did LPPOA have the authority to impose a mandatory assessment, but that it had administered the assessment fairly.

 Q: Who is affected?

 A: All properties that fall within the original purchase tract of Lake Parsippany are members of LPPOA, as a result of the litigation.
-So all of them are affected.
+Therefore, all of them are affected.